 They are the most simplified fonts out there.
 This font showcases honesty, clarity, modernism, and cleanliness.
 They are best used for small text, body copy, logo, and titles.

 Big brands like Google, Facebook, and Spotify use sans serif font for greater readability.

 3. Slab Serif

 The origins of slab serif fonts date back to the 19th century.

 They are generally used by car and technology brands like Volvo and Honda who want to build confidence and trust in their audience while showcasing modern creativity.

-Popular slab serif fonts include Roboto slab, Courier New, Rockwell, Museo, etc. This font helps to add a sense of boldness to your brand.
+Popular slab serif fonts include Roboto Slab, Courier New, Rockwell, Museo, etc. This font helps to add a sense of substance to your brand.

 Slab serif fonts showcase confidence, boldness, creativity, contemporary, and solidarity.
 They are best used for logos and titles.